List of Creighton Bluejays men's basketball head coaches

-Greg McDermott, the current head coach, and winningest all time coach, of the Creighton Bluejays.
+Greg McDermott, head coach from 2010–2026, is the all-time winningest coach of the Creighton Bluejays.

 Dana Altman, the 2nd winningest head coach in Bluejays men's basketball history.

 The following is a list of Creighton Bluejays men's basketball head coaches.
-There have been 16 head coaches of the Bluejays in their 104-season history.
+There have been 17 head coaches of the Bluejays in their 111-season history.

-Creighton's current head coach is Greg McDermott.
-He was hired as the Bluejays' head coach in April 2010, replacing Dana Altman, who left to become the head coach at Oregon.
+Creighton's current head coach is Alan Huss.
+He was hired as the Bluejays' head coach on March 23 2026, replacing Greg McDermott, who announced his retirement the same day.